-And one thing, which I read about first in Rebecca Fett’s It All Starts with the Egg (life changing fertility book, by the way, get it NOW if you haven’t already read it), is that there is a developing body of scientific research showing that CoQ10, can do really tremendous things for egg health.
+And one thing which I read about first in Rebecca Fett’s It All Starts with the Egg (a life-changing fertility book, by the way, get it NOW if you haven’t already read it), is that there is a developing body of scientific research showing that CoQ10, can do really tremendous things for egg health.

 She has an 11 page chapter in the book that goes into full detail on the research behind CoQ10 and egg health if you, like me, enjoy nerding out on these things!
 In her second edition she also specifically mentions this kind of CoQ10 that I am giving away- The Bio-Quinone Gold – as one of the best kinds!

 Update: I wrote my own super nerdy post on the Science of CoQ10 & Age-Related infertility.

 *This post contains affiliate links which at no cost to you provide me with some small change to help keep this blog running.
 If you decide to buy something I recommend, please consider clicking through one of my links to help support this blog and my family!
 Thank you!

 CoQ10, a substance found inside of everyone, works to energize our cells at the mitochondrial level- the level on which developing eggs and sperm are operating on.
 Healthy mitochondria=healthy egg and embryo quality.
 As we age, our CoQ10 levels decrease, and our egg and sperm quality can decrease.
 The natural order of things.

 For some reason, at age 32, I was presenting as if I had a very old, stressed, reproductive system (my clinical results are also called things like Diminished Ovarian Reserve, or the super scary Premature Ovarian Insufficiency).